ssb22/jianpu-ly/README.md

 Unicode approximation instead of Lilypond: `Unicode`

-按声部导出MIDI文件： `PartMidi`

-忽略： `% 注释`

-版权和商标
+Split MIDI files per part: `PartMidi`

+Ignored: `% a comment`

+Copyright and Trademarks
 ------------------------

-(c) Silas S. Brown，经 Apache 2.0 许可。
+(c) Silas S. Brown, licensed under Apache 2.

-Apache 是 Apache 软件基金会的注册商标。Python 是 Python 软件基金会的商标。我无意中提到的任何其他商标均为其各自持有人的商标。
+Apache is a registered trademark of The Apache Software Foundation.
+Python is a trademark of the Python Software Foundation.
+Any other trademarks I mentioned without realising are trademarks of their respective holders.